jimmehc/PowerBash/README.md

 git clone https://github.com/jimmehc/PowerBash.git
 ```

-And import the PowerBash module (PowerShell doesn't like function names like "apt-get", so redirect the warning stream to $null to avoid that warning message):
+And import the PowerBash module (PowerShell doesn't like function names like "apt-get", so pass the `-DisableNameChecking` switch to avoid that warning message):
 ```
-Import-Module PowerBash\PowerBash.psm1 3>$null
+Import-Module PowerBash\PowerBash.psm1 -DisableNameChecking
 ```

 ## What Commands Are Available?